dhruvparmar2310/ReactJS/WebPack/README.md

 Before going further, you need to know what is `nonce` in CSP.

 ### What is `Nonce` in CSP ?
 A nonce is a **random number** used only once per page load.
-A nonce-based CSP can only mitigate XSS(Cross Site Scripting) if the nonce value is not guessable by an attacker.
+A nonce-based CSP can only mitigate/reduce XSS(Cross Site Scripting) if the nonce value is not guessable by an attacker.

 > *Refer this [blog](https://web.dev/strict-csp/) for more details.*